jeffdamp-wave/fs2ff/README.md

 1. You can select auto-detect* if you are using ForeFlight.
 FF broadcasts a message and setting this will allow for auto-detection.
 1. Run MSFS on the same computer(I'll add some remote options soon).
 1. Click connect
-1. For GDL90 Most EFBs will will detect the traffic and just start working.
+1. For GDL90 Most EFBs will detect the traffic and just start working.
 I recommend Stratux but you can also play around with Stratus emulation
 1. If you select the X-Plane protocol this will require some addition steps in most EFBs.
 Example in GP you have to go to settings->Flight Simulation and turn it on.

 ## Does it work with other EFB apps?